Important Ruling! FBI Must Reveal Efforts to Verify the Steele Dossier

 In light of the declassification and the release of the Nunes and Schiff Memoranda, Judge Mehta has reversed his prior decision and is rejecting the FBI’s refusal to confirm or deny the existence of records reflecting an attempt to verify the two-page synopsis allegations from the Steele Dossier.

 A Washington DC judge ruled that the FBI must respond to a FOIA request for documents concerning the bureau’s efforts to verify the controversial Steele dossier before it was used as the foundation of a FISA surveillance warrant application and subsequent renewals.
+They must give the documents to Judicial Watch.

 The FBI has been fighting the release of that information.
 It seems one reason they are doing that is to keep the public from knowing how thorough or not thorough they were in compiling the dossier.
 Conservative Republicans contend the FBI did not try to verify it and, in fact, colluded with the Clinton campaign and Fusion GPS to invent the document.